↑

 What does this mean?

-So, consider everything on your tribe’s calendar.
+So, consider looking at everything on your group’s calendar.

 Be sure to include chaperoning duties, running errands, and taking people (& pets!) to appointments and events.